TRMetaGroup/TRMetaGroup.github.io/_pages/team/_posts/2023-09-01-ZhipingHE-student.md

  - 220233403@seu.edu.cn
 ---

-Zhiping HE, a master at Southeast University, still trying to learn
+Zhiping HE, a master student at Southeast University, still trying to learn